-On March 22, 2021, Boulder lost 10 beloved community members in a mass shooting.
+On March 22, 2021, Boulder lost 10 beloved community members, including a Boulder police officer.
+We mourn every life lost and strive to support our community in the aftermath of this tragedy.
 Our collective commitment to remember that day, the victims of that day’s tragic events, and to remain supportive of their families, our neighbors and each other illustrates the true strength of our community.

 On April 6, 2021, Boulder City Council issued a Declaration of Boulder Day of Remembrance to honor the victims of the March 22, 2021 tragedy.